bitfunk/gradle-plugins/README.md

 ## Usage

 Apply the plugins of your choice to your project.
-For details refer to the [plugins overview][plugins].
+For details refer to the [plugins overview](plugins/README.md).

 ## Roadmap